kunalj101/python_intro_hackathon/chapter2.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:9a8fd577a9
 ## How to use Python libraries?
-First of all - Great progress!
-You now know various data structures in Python.
+First of all - great progress!
+You now know some of the important data structures in Python.

-Let's take one step ahead in our journey to learn Python by getting acquainted with some useful libraries.
-The first step is obviously to learn to import them into our environment.
+Let's take another step ahead in our journey to learn Python, by getting acquainted with some useful libraries.
+The first step is to learn to import them into your environment.
 There are several ways of doing so in Python:

 ```{python}
 import math as m